makersacademy/bowling-challenge-ruby/README.md

 and specified ruby version - updated ruby -v with rvm install-3.1.1
 - did gem bundle install

+- I would have liked to have separated the scoring and other concerns but ran out of time.

 - Started planning the basic game score structure and look at 10th frame bonuses/perfect games later
   # 10 frames are allowed in total
-  # Each 'roll' is the number of pins that were knocked down
+  # Each 'bowl' is the number of pins that were knocked down
   # There are 10 points for a 'strike' (all ten pins) and the frame ends immediately
-    - bonus after a strike is number of pins knocked down by next 2 'rolls'
+    - bonuses are added after a strike, the number of pins knocked down by next 2 'rolls'
   # There is a second frame if any pins standing with 2 more rolls
   # A 'spare' is when player has knocked down 10 with the 2nd roll
-   - bonus is pins knocked down by next roll
+   - bonuses are pins knocked down by next roll
   # Keep game score - 2 rolls = 20 / Gutter' games are when player misses all ten pins - scores 0
    - Have Score not as a definition - keep score with @score instance

 # Scorecard designing process
 - Focus on creating each test methodically for each step of plan